-s Foreign currency translation
+s) Foreign currency translation

 The individual financial statements of each group entity is presented in the currency of the primary economic environment, in which the entity operates (its functional currency).
-The Consolidated financial statements are expressed in TTD, which is the functional currency of the Parent.
+The consolidated financial statements are expressed in Trinidad and Tobago dollars (TTD), which is the functional currency of the Parent.

 Monetary assets and liabilities of the Parent, which are denominated in foreign currencies are expressed in TTD at rates of exchange ruling on September 30.
 Non-monetary assets and liabilities denominated in foreign currencies are translated at historic rates.
-All revenue and expenditure transactions denominated in foreign currencies are translated at mid-exchange rates and the resulting profits and losses on exchange from these trading activities are dealt with in the Consolidated statement of income.
+All revenue and expenditure transactions denominated in foreign currencies are translated at mid-exchange rates and the resulting profits and losses on exchange from these trading activities are dealt with in the consolidated statement of income.

-The assets and liabilities of subsidiary companies are translated into TTD at the midrates of exchange ruling at the Consolidated statement of financial position date and all resulting exchange differences are recognised in OCI.
+The assets and liabilities of subsidiary companies are translated into TTD at the mid-rates of exchange ruling at the consolidated statement of financial position date and all resulting exchange differences are recognised in OCI.
 All revenue and expenditure transactions are translated at an average rate.

-t Revenue recognition
+t) Revenue recognition

-Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured, regardless of when the payment is being made.
+Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Group expects to be entitled in exchange for goods or services.
 Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment and excluding taxes or duty.
 The Group has concluded that it is the principal in all of its revenue arrangements since it is the primary obligor in all the revenue arrangements, has pricing latitude and is also exposed to credit risks.